Skip to main content

 Update

-It is possible to update the agent to the latest version in two ways:
+The agent can be updated to the latest version in two ways:

-• From Workspaces, select the device and click on Operations -> FlexxAgent -> Update to the latest version.
+• From Workspaces, select the device and perform: Operations -> FlexxAgent -> Update to the latest version.

 • Re-running the installation script to download and install the latest version.